pat357/My-Charging-Controller/README.md

-   me under the terms of the GNU GPL v3 and you are allowed to use, modify or re-distribute the work done for mcc under v3 or any later version of GNU GPL as published by the Free Software Foundation provided that this declaration and the above copyright is included.
+   me under the terms of the GNU GPL v3 and you are allowed to use, modify or re-distribute the work done for mcc under v3 or any later version of GNU GPL as published by the Free Software Foundation provided that this declaration and the above copyright notice is included.

-* mcc was entirely written to help people extend their device's battery by controlling charging, without any kind of WARRANTY, and I will not take responsibility for any damage, or just anything bad happened.
+* mcc was entirely written for helping people extend their batteries' life by controlling charging, without any kind of WARRANTY, and I can not be held responsible for any damage, or just anything bad happened.

 * Finally, you should obtain a copy of the GNU GPL v3 from [here](http://gnu.org/licenses/).